MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Learn more about licenses and license management in Power Apps in [About licensing and license management](/power-platform/admin/wp-license-management).

 ### What are the differences between credit assignment and credit allocation?
-These are same concept.
+Credit assignment and Credit allocation are same concept.
 In documentation, we mainly use allocation.
 In product, we mainly use assignment.
 - assignment = allocation
 - assigned credits = allocated credits = environment credits
 - unassigned credits = unallocated credits = organization (tenant) level credits